You are here:

 In 2002, EPA began removing vermiculite from the interiors and exteriors of Libby homes and businesses.
 EPA's asbestos abatement contractors use a vacuum truck to extract the vermiculite inside and backhoes to dig up the material outside (see photos above).
 Air sampling is conducted during and after the removal, to ensure that hazardous levels of asbestos are not released during the cleanup actions.

 During the cleanup, residents are typically relocated during the interior removals for their own safety at these busy construction sites.
 EPA has developed specific plans for conducting these removals.
 In general, EPA will remove vermiculite and restore the home, indoors and outdoors, to its pre-removal condition.
+A Feasibility Study (FS) and proposed plan have been completed for this operable unit.

 Work at the Mine Site (OU3)